azagniotov/stubby4j/README.md

 ### Change log

 ##### 3.0.0-SNAPSHOT
+* Updating Jetty to v9.2.9

+##### 2.0.22
-* Built using Java 1.7
+* Compiled using Java 1.7
-* Upgraded to Jetty v9.2.9.v20150224
-* Cobertura coverage report only includes unit tests coverage, without functional & integration
+* Cleaned up project Gradle configuration
+* Updated Gradle configuration to be compatible with Gradle v2.2.1 & Gradle Nexus plugini v2.3
+* Updated all (except Jetty) dependenices to their latest versions (as of May 10th, 2015)

 ##### 2.0.21
 * Added console outputs for record & play functionality